cepthomas/c_bag_of_tricks/README.md

 - There is some dynamic allocation, maybe I can make it all static eventually.
 No assert() are used.
 - No dependencies on third party components.
 - They all (except pnut) use the opaque pointer (pimpl) idiom.
-- Runtime components are plain C99 so should build and run on any win or nx platform using any compiler.
+- Runtime components are (mostly) plain C99.
+Those marked with * are windows only.
 - Test code is Windows 64 bit build using CMake.
 PATH must include \your\path\mingw64\bin.
 - For conventions see [c_modular](https://github.com/cepthomas/c_modular/blob/master/README.md).